semiprime/pygenda/docs/known_issues.md

   dates, then it makes room for these in the Event dialog Repeats tab.
   This means that the Event dialog is made wide, and stays that way until Pygenda is restarted.

+* In Event dialog, "Repeat on" combobox can change width when date is changed (due to expanding to contain longer strings - it stops once maximum width has been reached).

 * Year View: Pixel missing in grid lines at top-left corner